MarkSchemmer/TicTacToeWithReact-TypeScript-Jest/README.md

 * [Pluralsight: Testing React Applications](https://app.pluralsight.com/library/courses/testing-react-applications-jest/table-of-contents)

-## I got the main objectives from the React tutorial site but all Implementation is my own.
+## I got the main objectives from the React tutorial site but all Implementations are my own solutions.